 Priority non-tariff measures

-The Australian Government is working with industry to address NTMs that are unfair, or overly costly, barriers to trade.
-We seek to do this by removing or reducing their impact.
+The Australian Government is working with industry to address NTMs that are unfair, or impose unnecessary barriers to trade.

 If an NTM is identified as constraining trade, the Australian Government and industry may:

-- seek resolution through appropriate international forums (for example, international standard setting bodies, SPS and TBT committees or WTO dispute settlement processes), or
+- seek resolution through appropriate international forums (for example, international standard setting bodies, SPS and TBT committees or WTO dispute settlement processes)

 - use mechanisms through Free Trade Agreements to engage importing country governments.